Under the TEQSA Act 2011, Flinders University is registered as a Higher Education Provider until 23 May 2020.

 Quality Assurance of Third Party Programs

 Where a third party offers a program to Flinders students on behalf of Flinders, Flinders should assure the quality of that program.
-The program needs to meet TEQSA's Provider Course Accreditation Standards (PDF 41KB) .
-The third party should also be able to meet TEQSA's requirements (PDF 15KB) in respect of the functions it is performing on behalf of the University.
 Before any agreement or contract with a third party is finalised, the University must be sure that it can certify to TEQSA that the arrangement with the third party concerned can meet all relevant requirements of the Threshold Standards.
 See TEQSA's Guidance Note on Third Party Arrangements.

 Review of Third Party Arrangements

 Agreements and contracts for third party arrangements should include clauses providing for monitoring and review of those arrangements against the requirements of the Threshold Standards to ensure that the arrangements continue to provide adequately for their intended purposes.
 Monitoring and review processes should be used to inform decisions for the continuation or amendment of such arrangements.

 Any partnership arrangements will need to comply with the University’s requirements for contracts as set out on the Contracts Management web-page.
 All such agreements are to be catalogued in TRIM, the University's corporate records management system.
 In addition, Faculties and Schools should keep records of the existence, currency and nature of all contracts and agreements so that any changes can be tracked and thus notified to TEQSA through the University’s TEQSA Administrative Officer.